pytorch/captum/docs/algorithms.md

 - [Interpretable ML Book](https://christophm.github.io/interpretable-ml-book/shapley.html)

 ### Lime
-Lime is an interpretability method that trains an interpretable surrogate model by sampling points around a specified input example and using model evaluations at these points to train a simpler interpretable 'surrogate' model, such as a linear model.
+Lime is an interpretability method that trains an interpretable surrogate model by sampling data points around a specified input example and using model evaluations at these points to train a simpler interpretable 'surrogate' model, such as a linear model.

 We offer two implementation variants of this method, LimeBase and Lime.
  LimeBase provides a generic framework to train a surrogate interpretable model.
 This differs from most API of other attribution methods, since the method returns a representation of the interpretable model (e.g. coefficients of the linear model).
 On the other hand, Lime provides a more specific implementation than LimeBase in order to expose a consistent API with other perturbation-based algorithms.